0Mysterio0/ArcadeProject1.1/README.md

 of each level.
 Theses lists also allow use to better utilize the collision function/interactions.
 As each fruit is its own coin, appended to different lists, we can check for the interaction of a single fruit coin with a specific list.
 This also allows for more overall control of interactions.
 Each fruit coin/list can either be falling, stacked or shaken.
-Fruits can only interact with another fruit in a list if the stacked condition evaluates true.
+Fruits can only interact with another fruit in a list if the stacked condition evaluates True.

 For example, in level one, the kiwi is the only fruit coin that can interact with the player because it is in the first tier list.
-If it collides with the player, it follows the player and  its stacked condition evaluates TRUE.
+If it collides with the player, it follows the player and  its stacked condition evaluates True.
 Now, the pineapple coin can interact with the kiwi.
 When the pineapple coin collides with the kiwi, it will now follow that sprite and its stacked condition will evaluate true.
-However, these functions are generalized to any of the fruit in the tier lists so if you wanted to update or change the order, you would only have to change the loaded sprite coin in the function list.
+Furthermore, these functions are generalized to any of the fruit in the tier lists, such that if you wanted to update or change the order, you would only have to change the loaded sprite coin in the function list.

 We used sucker movement and the dropping of fruit in a similar way.
-If a sucker interacts with any of the fruit in the highest tier list and *it's stacked condition is TRUE*, the stacked condition will evaluate as FALSE and the shake condition evaluates
-TRUE.
-This causes the fruit to fall off of the player's basket.
-We made to sure only allow the suckers to interact with the fruit of the highest tier level.
-We realized that if we generalized it, that a sucker could hit the first fruit and the player would lose the entire stack.
-This could be a possible option for a hard mode in the future, but wasn't something we wanted to implement now.
+If a sucker interacts with any of the fruit and *it's stacked condition is True*, the shake condition evaluates True and causes the fruit to fall off of the player's basket.
+By utitlizing a series of elif statements, we allow the suckers to only shake of the fruit of the highest tier level, instead of the player losing their entire fruit stack.

-Now, to advance to the next level, the player must reach a specific number of fruit coins that have their stacked condition evaluate as TRUE.
+Now, to advance to the next level, the player must reach a specific number of fruit coins that have their stacked condition evaluate as True.
 If they do, the player moves onto the next level.
 This allowed us to remove the old scoring system, and with it the issues of collecting too many suckers.

 Our final approach streamlined our code *so much* and made everything much more efficient and intuitive.
 We no longer had